Empathy Is An Elevated Form Of Understanding

 So much talk about empathy in education recently.
 Why?
 What’s the big idea?
 In “The Role of Empathy in Learning,” I wrote:

 “The role of empathy in learning has to do with the flow of both information and creativity.
 A dialogic interaction with the world around us requires us to understand ourselves by understanding the needs and condition of those around us.
-It also encourages us to take collective measurements rather than those singular, forcing us into an intellectual interdependence that catalyzes other subtle but powerful tools of learning.”
+It also requires extended critical thinking and encourages us to take collective measurements rather than those singular, forcing us into an intellectual interdependence that catalyzes other subtle but powerful tools of learning.”

 But where does it come from?
 What causes it?
 What are the authentic sources of empathy in a classroom?

 Literary study is probably the most iconic case for empathy in traditional learning environment.
-A novel requires the reader see the world through one (or more) of the character’s eyes–to understand their motives, and draw close to their worldview so that can have a fictional-but-still-parallel experience.
+A novel requires the reader to see the world through one (or more) of the character’s eyes–to understand their motives and draw close to their worldview so that can have a fictional-but-still-parallel experience.